-11. Pin Descriptions: Si4362-C
+9. Pin Descriptions: Si4362

 Pin Pin Name 1/0 Description 1 SDN I Shutdown Input Pin.
 0-VDD V digital input.
 SDN should be = 0 in all modes except Shutdown mode.
 When SDN = 1, the chip will be completely shut down, and the contents of the registers will be lost.
-2 RXp I Differential RF Input Pins of the LNA.
-3 RXn I See application schematic for example matching network.
+2 RXp 1 Differential RF Input Pins of the LNA.
+3 RXn ı See application schematic for example matching network.
 4 NC No Connect.
 Not connected internally to any circuitry.
-5 NC It is recommended to connect this pin to GND per the reference design schematic.
+5 NC No Connect.
 Not connected internally to any circuitry.
-6 VDD VDD +1.8 to +3.8 V Supply Voltage Input to Internal Regulators.
+6 VDD VDD +1.8 to +3.6 V Supply Voltage Input to Internal Regulators.
 The recommended VDD supply voltage is +3.3 V. 7 NC No Connect.
 Not connected internally to any circuitry.
-8 VDD VDD +1.8 to +3.8 V Supply Voltage Input to Internal Regulators.
+8 VDD VDD +1.8 to +3.6 V Supply Voltage Input to Internal Regulators.
 The recommended VDD supply voltage is +3.3 V. 9 GPIO0 I/O General Purpose Digital I/O. 10 GPIO1 I/O May be configured through the registers to perform various functions including: Microcontroller Clock Output, FIFO status, POR, Wake-Up timer, Low Battery Detect, AntDiversity control, etc. 11 nIRQ 0 General Microcontroller Interrupt Status Output.
 When the Si4362 exhibits any one of the interrupt events, the nIRQ pin will be set low = 0.
 The Microcontroller can then determine the state of the interrupt by reading the interrupt status.
 No external resistor pull-up is required, but it may be desirable if multiple interrupt lines are connected.